 Most visitors to Ibiza and Formentera are unaware of the water shortage on the islands.
 By consciously thinking about our water consumption, we can help save our islands’ water resource.

 Waste is a major environmental challenge in island economies.
-In Ibiza and Formentera, waste generation is double that of Spain and the rest of Europe with a per capita average of 3 kg, per person, per day in 2016.
+In Ibiza, waste generation is 14% more than in Spain and the rest of Europe, at 540 kg per person per year.

 By recycling, saying “no” to single-use plastics and unnecessary packaging we can all help reduce the amount of waste on our islands.